open-amt-cloud-toolkit/mps/docs/index.md

 !!! info "Device credentials"

-    Make sure that AMT guid entry is present in credential file of server.
-Also in guids.json file if usewhitelist is set to true in config file.
+    Make sure that AMT guid entry is present in credential.json file.
+Also in guids.json file if *usewhitelist* is set to *true* in config.json file.